Managing hop powdery mildew in Michigan in 2020

 Burrs and young cones are very susceptible to infection, which can lead to cone distortion, substantial yield reduction, diminished alpha-acids content, color defects, premature ripening, off-aromas and complete crop loss.
 Cones become somewhat less susceptible to powdery mildew with maturity, although they never become fully immune to the disease.
 Infection during the later stages of cone development can lead to browning and hastened maturity.
 Alpha-acids typically are not influenced greatly by late-season infections, but yield can be reduced by 20 percent or more due to shattering of overly dry cones during harvest resulting from accelerated maturity.

-Late-season powdery mildew can be easily confused with other diseases such as Alternaria cone disorder, gray mold or spider mite damage.
-Several weak pathogens and secondary organisms can be found on cones infected by powdery mildew; limiting powdery mildew reduces these secondary organisms.
+Late-season powdery mildew can be easily confused with other diseases such as Alternaria cone disorder, gray mold, other cone diseases or spider mite damage.
+Several weak pathogens and secondary organisms can be found on cones infected by powdery mildew; limiting powdery mildew can reduce these secondary infections.

 Scouting for powdery mildew involves monitoring the crop for signs and symptoms of disease and evaluating the efficacy of the control program being utilized.
 Keep records of your scouting, including maps of fields, a record of sampling and disease pressure, as well as the control measures utilized.
 Section your farm off into manageable portions based on location, size and variety and scout these areas separately.
 It is more practical to deal with blocks that are of the same variety, age and spacing.
 Walk diagonally across the yard and along an edge row to ensure you view plants from both the edge and inner portion of the block.
 Change the path you walk each time you scout to inspect new areas.
 Reexamine hotspots where you have historically encountered high mildew pressure.
 Due to increased humidity, hotspots may occur more often near tree lines or in low-lying wet areas of the yard.
 Scout as soon as plant or pests become active and continue until the crop or pest is dormant.
 Weekly scouting is recommended at a minimum.